 That’s the gist of it.
 Let’s get the details.

-Once you open the store-bought chicken broth, you should use it within 3 to 4 days.
+Once you open the store-bought chicken broth, you should refrigerate it and use it within 3 to 4 days before it goes bad.
 That’s the official USDA recommendation.

 Some brands suggest a slightly longer storage period of up to 7 days, but most stick to the 3 to 4 days rule of thumb.